RuthraBellan/freenove-ros2-nodes/README.md

 ## 🎓 Course Context

-This code is part of **Engineering Teamwork III: AI and Autonomous Systems Lab** at Berlin University of Applied Sciences.
+This code is part of **Engineering Teamwork III: AI and Autonomous Systems Lab** at SRH Berlin University of Applied Sciences.

 **Related Sessions:**
 - Session 2: Introduction to ROS (TurtleSim)